dagrimb/myfavfilmz-Angular-client/README.md

 <img src="https://user-images.githubusercontent.com/74441727/155824382-70b0cb4c-b798-46f7-88f4-593543e31cba.png" width=1000>

 TECHNOLOGIES USED
+* Angular.js: an popular, highly-opinionated, component-based framework for larger projects to be experienced on a range of desktop and mobile applications and devices.
+This version of the myfavfilmz application was created using the Angular CLI, which is a toolchain with routing ability made available for (in this case of this application) navigating between "welcome," "movies," and "user" routes in the application.
+For more information on Angular.js framework, please visit: https://angular.io/
+  * Angular Material: an Angular-specific UI component library.
+Much of the interactivity of the application is thanks to Angular Material, from the user registration and login forms to the informative dialogs that accompany each movie to the stylish buttons that open up profile edit and delete dialogs on the user's profile page.
+  * TypeScript: created by Microsoft, this is a strongly typed programming language that is a superset of and builds on JavaScript with syntax for types, used to develop JS apps across an entire stack.
+  * RxJS: a library used for developing with Angular.
+It allows events to be executed in such a way that improve the application's performance.
+  * Webpack: the build environment that Angular comes with.

 SETTING UP THE DEVELOPMENT ENVIRONMENT: What you will need

 DEPENDENCIES/LIBRARIES NEEDED (Note: This is not an exhaustive list of dependencies.
 Please refer to the **package.lock.json"** for a detailed list of dependencies in order to re-build the app)